2023 OMCA Election Results

-Members of the Oakland Mills Community Association (owners and renters of property in the village, that’s you!) will elect individuals to serve one-year terms on the OMCA Board of Directors.
-OMCA Board meets on the second and fourth Tuesdays of each month.
-Members of the Board serve on the Architectural Committee and on various Board committees, advocate for village needs and create opportunities for residents to become active in the life of the community.
+Members of the Oakland Mills Community Association (owners and renters of property in the village–that’s you!) will elect individuals to serve one-year terms on the OMCA Board of Directors.
+The OMCA Board meets on the second and fourth Tuesdays of each month.
+Members of the Board serve on the Architectural Committee and on various Board committees, advocate for village needs, and create opportunities for residents to become active in the life of the community.

-Each year members will also elect one person to serve a one-year term as Oakland Mills representative to the Columbia Council/Columbia Association (CA) Board.
-The CA Board meets the fourth Thursday of the month, and determines Columbia Association policies and spending priorities for your assessment dollars.
-There are many meeting and obligations for the CA Board and detailed information on that position can be obtained from the Columbia Association (Office of the President/CEO).
+Each year members will also elect one person to serve a one-year term as Oakland Mills’ representative to the Columbia Council/Columbia Association (CA) Board.
+The CA Board meets the fourth Thursday of the month and determines Columbia Association policies and spending priorities for your assessment dollars.
+There are many meetings and obligations for the CA Board, and detailed information on that position can be obtained from the Columbia Association (Office of the President/CEO).

 Roles and Responsibilities – In a Nutshell!

 Whether you choose to run for a village board seat or for the Columbia Council seat (CA Board), you become part of a grassroots process to make a difference in your community.
 With this comes an obligation to uphold the village’s legal and fiduciary responsibilities as a board member.
 Each role also comes with a commitment of time to be involved in Oakland Mills, Columbia, and Howard County meetings, events, and programs.
 Along with all of the obligations and responsibilities are the rewards of serving your community.

 (Amendment to the Oakland Mills Community Association By-Laws, Article II, Board of Directors, Section 2.03 Election of Directors.
 Approved April 17, 1999)

 2.03A.
 In order to serve on the Village Board, candidates owning property in Oakland Mills must, upon election, obtain a Certificate of Compliance within 60 days.